jedahan/podman-desktop/readme.md

       --disk 10G \
       20.04

-Mounts
+If you'd like to pass any other params to `multipass launch`, just put them after `--`

+    podman-desktop -- --network <spec>

-If you would like to change the default mounts, set the `MOUNTS` variable to an array
+If you'd like to change the default mounts, set the `MOUNTS` variable to an array